mmcardle/projectx/README.md

 # CI

-Github actions .github to run CI tasks
+Github actions are in `.github` and run the CI tasks

 # Structure